flashbots/mev-relay-js/README.md

 - **blockNumber**: String, a hex encoded recent block number, in order to prevent replay attacks.
 Must be within 20 blocks of the current chain tip.

-Returns a quick summary of how this searcher is performing in the relay:
+Returns a quick summary of how this searcher is performing in the relay.
+Currently it is updated once every hour.

+Example response:

 ```json
 {